Mqtth3w/Forwarder-Telegram-bot/README.md

 - Save the api token.

 - Create a cloudfare account and click add a website or application.
-- Go to workers & pages then create a new workerthen deploy it.
+- Go to workers & pages then create a new worker so deploy it.
 - Click quick edit so replace the code with the content of tel_bot.js then deploy it.
 - Click configure worker, go to setting, go to variables.
 - Add two varibles DESTINATION and API_KEY.
 DESTINATION is the unique id of who have to be contacted.
 API_KEY is the bot token.
 Encrypt them.